 Publications

 Explore my contributions to clinical research, data science, and military medicine through peer-reviewed publications and scholarly work.
-I have contributed to many advances in scientific knowledge with rigorous statistical and data-driven methodologies.
+I have contributed to numerous advances in scientific knowledge through rigorous, data-driven statistical methodologies.
 Below, find a curated selection of my recent publications, sourced from Google Scholar, PubMed, and ORCID.
+My full CV is available here.

 Selected Publications

+Jonathan D Stallings, Srinivas Laxminarayan, Chenggang Yu, Adam Kapela, Andrew Frock, Andrew P Cap, Andrew T Reisner, Jaques Reifman (2023).
+APPRAISE-HRI: an artificial intelligence algorithm for triage of hemorrhage casualties.
+Shock, 60(2), 199–205.
 Description: Developed an AI-based algorithm (APPRAISE-HRI) using vital signs to stratify hemorrhage risk in trauma patients, enhancing triage decision-making in military and civilian settings.
-This technology was later FDA cleared, which was the first AI software for Hemorrhage Triage of Combat Casualties.
+This technology was later FDA-cleared as the first AI software for Hemorrhage Triage of Combat Casualties.

 My publications advance trauma care, military medicine, and clinical research through innovative data science and statistical methodologies.
 From AI-driven triage to optimized resuscitation, my work informs practice and saves lives.
 Contact me to collaborate or learn more about my research.